-- Preach-In on Global Warming resources and Green Sermons examples that help faith leaders bring the issue to their congregants.
+- Preach-In on Global Warming (now called the Faith Climate Action Week) resources and Green Sermons examples that help faith leaders bring the issue to their congregants.

 Many congregants and religious leaders want to take action on climate change but lack support.
 By connecting concerned congregants with like-minded people in other houses of worship, the strength of their conviction grows and they find strategies to move forward.

 OhIPL enables this process through activities such as:

 - Facilitated discussions, known as Climate Conversations, in which people can connect the dots between their values and climate change, deepen their understanding of its implications, and consider what they might do.